Q&A Questions and Answers:

 As hinted in the movie, Fred Hartman did go to war shortly after the race, reporting for duty on May 8, 1917, as a volunteer in the army aviation corps.
 He served with the 354th Aero Squadron in France.

 Hartman lived to see the war's end in November of 1918, but died in a plane crash on April 7, 1919 -- five days before his 29th birthday.
 While taking off on a routine flight from the Toul Airdrome, 2nd Lt.
 Hartman pushed his open cockpit De Havilland DH-4 biplane -- commonly known as a "Liberty Plane" -- into a steep climb to avoid hitting a hangar.
 At an altitude of about 300 feet Hartman leveled off and started to turn, but the plane suddenly plunged nose down into the ground.
 The aerial observer in the plane survived the crash, but Fred Hartman was killed instantly.
-His parents had died shortly after Hartman was born, and he had no siblings, so his personal effects were sent to his "foster mother," Mrs. Agnes G. Curtis of Brookline, Massachusetts.
+Originally named Samuel Hartman, he was apparently estranged from his Jewish family after he converted to Christianity in his teens.
+He changed his name to Fred S. Hartman, and at his death his personal effects were bequeathed to his "foster mother," a 63-year old widow named Agnes G. Curtis, of Brookline, Massachusetts.
 At her request, he was buried in American Cemetery No. 108, Sebastopal Barracks, Toul, France.

 Gabriel Campbell died in 1958, and his brother Albert -- the real winner of the "Iron Will." race -- passed away three years later.